billvaglienti/ProtoGen/README.md

 The autogenerated code will define any named enumeration given in the protocol xml for the packet.
 It will define functions to determine the packet ID and the minimum length of the encoded data of the packet.
 The packet lengths are given in numbers of bytes.
 ProtoGen refers to "minimum length", rather than "length" because packets can include default data, variable length arrays, or strings, any of which can cause the packet length to vary.

+    //! return the minimum data length for the  Version packet int getVersionMinDataLength(void);

+    //! return the packet ID for the  Version packet uint32_t getVersionPacketID(void);

 Variable length packets are a great tool for optimizing bandwidth utilization without limiting the in-memory capabilities of the code.
-However the correct length of a variable length packet cannot be determined until the packet has been mostly decoded; therefore the autogenerated code will check the length of such a packet twice.
+However the correct length of a variable length packet cannot be determined until the packet has been mostly decoded; therefore the generated code will check the length of such a packet twice.
 The first check occurs before any decoding is done to verify the packet meets the minimum length.
 The second check occurs when the packet decoding is complete (or only default fields are left) to verify that there were enough bytes to complete the variable length fields.

-    //! return the minimum data length for the  Version packet int getVersionMinDataLength(void);

-    //! return the packet ID for the  Version packet uint32_t getVersionPacketID(void);

 Packet encoding and decoding functions
 ------------------------------------------

 The autogenerated code will define functions to encode and decode the packets.
 These functions convert the in-memory representation to and from the encoded representation.
 These are the functions that your code will most likely interface with.
 Notice that there are two forms to the packet functions.
 The form that ends in "Structure" takes a pointer to a structure (`Version_t` in this example) defined by this packets module.
 The other form allows you to specify individual data fields as parameters.
 Which form you use is up to you based on how you want to keep the data in memory.
-Note that the parameter interfaced function will not be output unless the `parameterInterface` attribute is set to `true`.
+Which form is output in the generated code is a function of the attributes `parameterInterface` and `structureInterface`.

     //!
 Create the Version packet
     void encodeVersionPacketStructure(void* pkt, const Version_t* user);